Kenmore/Whirlpool Handle Bracket for Stainless (alum) handle

 thingiverse

 UPDATED .STL FILES FOR BETTER FIT 06/30/16.
 TWO NEWER VERSIONS, BETTER FIT.
 I have a Kenmore 106.72153111 23 CUFT refrigerator in stainless steel.
-I has nice brushed aluminum handles, but one end (of each) has a poorly designed gray plastic bracket.
-Mine both broke after about a year, and I have re-glued them numerous times.
-You cannot just buy the plastic part.
-You have to buy the whole metal handle too.
-As of now Jun 2016, that is about an $80 -$85 price for one of the two handles.
-I finally decided to make my own.
-Not perfect but close enough.
-If these break I will update the design a bit. (part of W10564292) This part (part of WPW10564292) should also fit a Whirlpool WRT311F2BM00 refrigerator.
-Print Settings Printer Brand: LulzBot Printer: TAZ 4 Rafts: No Supports: Yes Resolution: .03mm Infill: 50% rectilinear Notes: I used Gizmo Dorks Transparent ABS.
-My favorite.
-I wish the same formulation came in other colors.
-You will have to add your own supports.
-I used Simplify3D and used the auto support feature and removed a lot of the support to insure I could get the out easily.
-The ones up the center where the screw goes to attach to the aluminum hand were fairly sparse.
-Ones near the side walls do not need to be removed if you can get the screw and driver in there.
-On my second shot I reduced the outer layers, top and bottom from 3 to 2 to speed up the print.
-I think 3 layers is better and costs about five minutes.
-My print time was about 1 hour.
-I reduced the squash on the first layer from 90% to 95% because the rdius edge gets mess up on the first layer.
-Post-Printing Clean up the mounting holes and make sure the screw heads that attach the braker to the door are flush with the bracket as much as you can.
-Make sure the screw that holds the plastic bracket can fit through the hole at the back of the cavity.
-The photo included here is not actually the same as the design.
-The two bumps on the "T" protrusion which fit into the brushed aluminum handle can be tight.
-You can file or trim the two small bumps on the "T".
-Or, place the bracket flat side down on a hard surface, and press the aluminum part onto the plastic "T" with just some gentle pressure straight down.
-How I Designed This I used Helix Modeling 5.1 from Microcadam c.
+It features nice brushed aluminum handles, but one end of each has a poorly designed gray plastic bracket that broke after about a year and had to be re-glued numerous times.
+You can't just buy the plastic part; you must purchase the entire metal handle, which currently costs around $80-$85 per unit as of June 2016.
+I finally decided to create my own design.
+It's not perfect but close enough for now.
+If these break again, I'll update the design accordingly.
+This part should also fit a Whirlpool WRT311F2BM00 refrigerator.
+Print Settings: Printer Brand: LulzBot Printer: TAZ 4 Rafts: No Supports: Yes Resolution: .03mm Infill: 50% rectilinear Notes: I used Gizmo Dorks Transparent ABS, which is my favorite.
+I wish the same formulation were available in other colors.
+You'll need to add your own supports.
+I used Simplify3D and employed the auto-support feature while removing a lot of support material to ensure easy removal.
+The ones near the center where the screw attaches to the aluminum hand were relatively sparse, but those near the side walls don't require removal if you can access them.
+On my second attempt, I reduced the outer layers from 3 to 2 to speed up the print.
+While I think 3 layers are better and save about five minutes, my print time was around an hour.
+I also reduced the squash on the first layer from 90% to 95%, as it helps prevent radius edge mess-ups.
+Post-Printing: Clean up the mounting holes and ensure that the screw heads attaching the bracket to the door are flush with the bracket as much as possible.
+Make sure the screw holding the plastic bracket can fit through the hole at the back of the cavity.
+The photo provided is not an exact representation of the design.
+The two bumps on the "T" protrusion, which fit into the brushed aluminum handle, may be a bit tight.
+You can file or trim these small bumps, or place the bracket flat side down on a hard surface and press the aluminum part onto the plastic "T" with gentle pressure straight down.
+How I Designed This: I used Helix Modeling 5.1 from Microcadam c.
 2001.
-No longer available -- a travesty!
+Unfortunately, this software is no longer available – a real shame!

 Download Model from thingiverse